 3.1.
 You may apply to interrupt your programme of studies in accordance with the Regulations covering degrees and awards.
-If your application is successful, you will be a Student Interrupting Their Period of Study (unless you are a full-time Student Officer of the Union of UEA Students, when you will be a Visiting Student instead).
+If your application is successful, you will be a Student Interrupting Their Period of Study (unless you are a full-time student officer of the Union of UEA Students, when you will be a Visiting Student instead).

-3.2.
-You must comply with the restrictions regarding the use of facilities that are specified in the Notices to Students Interrupting Their Studies that the University issues from time to time.
+- 3.2.
+You must comply with the restrictions regarding the use of facilities that are specified in the Notices to Students Interrupting Their Studies that the University issues from time to time. - 3.3.
+Only Regulations 6, 7, 8, 23, 29, and 30 apply to Students Interrupting Their Period of Study.